 Both a PyPy and CPython core developer, Benjamin knows way too much about the nooks and cranies of the Python language.
 He is driven by a fascination with interpreters and compilers of all shapes and sizes.
 Around the PyPy project, he tries to be generally useful and has taken on major projects including rewriting PyPy's Python compiler and porting PyPy to Python 2.7.

-Alex is an undergraduate student of computer science at Rennsealear Polytechnic Institute in Troy, NY.
-He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
-In addition to his work on PyPy, Alex is a core developer of Django (a Python web framework) and CPython, as well as an elected member of the Python Software Foundation.
+Alex is software engineer working for Rackspace, and living in San Francisco, CA. He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
+In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython, as well as a core developer of Django (a Python web framework) and CPython, as well as an member of the board of directors of the Python Software Foundation.